 CPD support for Members

 The RTPI has published a number of CPD Priorities to assist members in their own personal development plans for training, including the topic of ethics.

 Additional advice and information on Ethics CPD can be found here.

 Here is an international perspective on why ethics is important.

 Seeking advice regarding professional conduct or complaints

 The RTPI's Member Conduct Service deals with complaints and queries regarding standards of practice and ethics.
-Please note it operates between 9-1pm on Mondays, Tuesdays and Thursdays.
+Please note it operates between 9-1pm on Tuesdays, Wednesdays and Thursdays.

 Members seeking advice should contact the Service by email or phone the RTPI on 020 7929 8194 during the hours of operation.

 Further information on making a complaint can be found here.